Yes, we are the fastest three hours in media and probably the most fun and without question the most worthwhile.

 Well, they know it, and they're obviously making their adjustments accordingly.

-That's why you're getting these 40, 50 percent increases in uh in your uh coverage uh policies, you know, zero deductible going to ten thousand dollar deductible, and so on and so forth.
+That's why you're getting these 40, 50% increases in your coverage policies, you know, zero deductible going to $10,000 deductible and so on and so forth.

-So the point the point that you're making, Arnie, if I understand is that they can't automatically reinstate a pre-existing coverage aspect of your policy if even if you had it when it was canceled.
+So the point that you're making, Arnie, if I understand is that they can't automatically reinstate a pre-existing coverage aspect of your policy even if you had it when it was canceled.

 It's the financials.

-It gets down to the Who cares about the one thing this regime doesn't care about the financials of anything.
+Who cares about the one thing, this regime doesn't care about the financials of anything.

-Well, as long as they keep printing money, uh yeah, it's everything's wonderful, so there is they don't even care about the law in um in many respects.
+Well, as long as they keep printing money, yeah, everything's wonderful.

-It's a Washington examiner story that says Upton is uh is open to the idea of supporting the Landrew plan.
+It's a Washington Examiner story that says Upton is open to the idea of supporting the Landrew plan.

 It's unbelievable.